BuidlMasons/buidl-frames/README.md

 ## Introduction

-**Buidl Frames** is an Ethereum-based slideshow project designed for rapid development and learning within the Buidl Guidl community.
-This repository leverages the innovative approach of using farcaster frames to create engaging and interactive slideshows focused on Ethereum development.
-For this build, we utilized NFT Storage to pin the images on IPFS, ensuring decentralized storage and access.
+**Buidl Frames** is a Farcaster Frames-based slideshow project designed for rapid development and frame building with Scaffold-ETH 2.
+This repository leverages the innovative approach of using Scaffold-ETH 2 to create engaging and interactive slideshows.
+For this build, we utilized NFT Storage to pin the images on IPFS

 ## Acknowledgments